LucaCanali/sparkMeasure/docs/Reference_SparkMeasure_API_and_Configs.md

 ```
 Methods:
 ```
+# Marks the beginning of data collection
 def begin(self):

+# Marks the end of data collection
 def end(self):

+# Custom aggregations and post-processing of metrics data
 def report(self):

+# Returns a dictionary of the aggregated stage metrics data.
 def aggregate_stagemetrics(self):

+# Runs report and prints it
 def print_report(self):

+# Return the collected stage metrics data for memory usage.
 def report_memory(self):

+# Runs the memory report and prints it
 def print_memory_report(self):

+# Runs the code and measures the metrics for Spark execution
 def runandmeasure(self, env, codetorun):

+# Creates a Spark Dataframe from the collected stage metrics data.
 def create_stagemetrics_DF(self, viewname="PerfStageMetrics"):

+# Saves the collected stage metrics data to a file.
 def save_data(self, df, filepathandname, fileformat="json"):

+# Removes the listener from the SparkContext
 def remove_listener(self):
 ```